Do you want to light a fuse in your script so that your reader just has to read on and discover how the tale turns out?

 It’s impossible for Luke to forget his message or go back to his normal life, and he goes in search of Obi Wan Kenobi who is living in the hills as an old hermit.

 It’s equally difficult for Peter Parker (or the audience) to forget about being bitten by a radioactive spider.
-His actions shape the story.
+His heroic action shapes the rest of the story.

-When you’re writing an inciting incident, ask yourself if this single event is something your hero and your readers will remember after the incident has passed?
+When you’re writing an inciting incident, ask yourself this question: Is this key event something your main hero and your audience will remember after the incident has passed?

 7. Start a Conflict

-Almost every great story is about a conflict, and the inciting incident is often the spark that lights the powder keg in your story.
+Almost every great narrative and short story is about a conflict and a major decision, and the inciting incident is often the spark that lights the powder keg in your story.
+The moment and reason that engulfs your audience.

 The shooting of Don Vito Corleone leads Michael into a violent gang war and ultimately tears apart his family.

-After Luke Skywalker finds R2D2’s message, he goes on a quest that culminates in a life or death battle against an evil empire, and which unearths a shocking family truth.
+After Luke Skywalker finds R2D2’s message, he takes the decision to embark on a quest that culminates in a life or death battle against an evil empire, and which unearths a shocking family truth.

 And when Ned Stark agrees to help his old friend, what happens next tears the Seven Kingdoms of Westeros apart.